snoopryan123/academic-kickstart/content/home/gambling.md

 active = true
 +++

-* In 2019, Ryan Brill and his buddy Nick Miller created the [Bet, Sweat, and Forget Podcast](/bsf/).
-Each week during the NFL season, Ryan and Nick make $50 worth of NFL bets on the podcast.
+* Each week during the NFL season, Ryan Brill and Nick Miller make $50 worth of NFL bets on the [Bet, Sweat, and Forget Podcast](/bsf/)

 * [Is Ryan Brill better at sports betting than a monkey?](/ryan_vs_monkey/)